Who We Are

 Drawing on Senator Sinclair’s perspectives regarding Indigenous identity, human rights, and justice, Who We Are examines the roles of history, resistance, and resilience in the pursuit of finding a path forward, one that heals the damaged relationship between Indigenous and non-Indigenous peoples in Canada.
 In doing so, it reveals Senator Sinclair’s life in a new and direct way, exploring how all of these unique experiences have shaped him as an Anishinaabe man, father, and grandfather.

 Structured around the four questions that have long shaped Senator Sinclair’s thinking and worldview—Where do I come from?
 Where am I going?
 Why am I here?
-Who am I?—Who We Are takes listeners into the story of his remarkable life as never before, while challenging them to embrace an inclusive vision for our shared future.
+Who am I?—Who We Are takes readers into the story of his remarkable life as never before, while challenging them to embrace an inclusive vision for our shared future.

 The book includes the What We Have Learned report, created by the Truth and Reconciliation Commission of Canada (TRC).